jcmeloglez/Ciclystic-data-/README.md

 This report will try to awnser the following question :
 How do annual members and casual riders use Cyclistic bikes differently?

-Wit a dataset for the past 12 month september 2021 - augost 2022, Each data set for each month is in csv format and details every ride logged by Cyclistic customers.
+I started with a dataset for the past 12 months September 2021 - August 2022.
+The data set for each month is in csv format and details every ride logged by Cyclistic customers.
 This data has been made publicly available via license by Motivate International Inc. and the city of Chicago .
 All user’s personal data has been scrubbed for privacy.

 We used SQL bigquery to clean and prepare the data for analysis Tableau to visualize our findins